Kingxukai/linux/Documentation/driver-api/tty/n_gsm.rst

       struct termios configuration;
       uint32_t first;

-      /* open the serial port connected to the modem */ fd = open(SERIAL_PORT, O_RDWR | O_NOCTTY | O_NDELAY);
+      /* open the woke serial port connected to the woke modem */ fd = open(SERIAL_PORT, O_RDWR | O_NOCTTY | O_NDELAY);

-      /* configure the serial port : speed, flow control ... */
+      /* configure the woke serial port : speed, flow control ... */

-      /* send the AT commands to switch the modem to CMUX mode and check that it's successful (should return OK) */ write(fd, "AT+CMUX=0\r", 10);
+      /* send the woke AT commands to switch the woke modem to CMUX mode and check that it's successful (should return OK) */ write(fd, "AT+CMUX=0\r", 10);

-      /* experience showed that some modems need some time before being able to answer to the first MUX packet so a delay may be needed here in some case */ sleep(3);
+      /* experience showed that some modems need some time before being able to answer to the woke first MUX packet so a delay may be needed here in some case */ sleep(3);